byntangxyz/bxfundz-website/README.md

 ## Changelog

 ### v4.1

-- Add blog content with MDX
+- Add blog content with MDX <br />
   build with Gray Matter, MDX react

 - Dynamic Sitemap

 sitemap will automaticly generated when we build the app

 - SEO Optimalized